-The Dam Plan – A Place For All
+The Dam Plan: A Place For All

-There has been an urgent call recently to connect people back to natural places, especially in urban settings.
-Research shows people are more likely to advocate and care for their environment when they have a strong attachment to a place.
-In Des Moines, one of the greatest resources we have—the reason the city is located here in the first place—is the confluence of the Des Moines and Raccoon Rivers, which flow through the metro and connect south of Principal Park.
+There’s been an urgent call recently to connect people back to natural places, especially in urban settings.
+Research shows we are more likely to advocate and care for our environment when we have a strong attachment to a place.
+In Des Moines, Iowa one of the greatest resources we have—the reason the city is located here in the first place—is the confluence of the Des Moines and Raccoon Rivers, which flow through the metro and connect south of Principal Park.

 The Des Moines Water Trails project started with the Tomorrow Plan in 2013.
 This plan, created by the Des Moines Area Metropolitan Planning Organization (MPO), calls for a regional water trails system to activate the 200+ miles of connected recreational potential within the metro.
 This spurred the first round of Dam Debates, which gathered input from the community about what should happen with the downtown dams (completed by Bolton & Menk).
-RDG partnered with McLaughlin Whitewater out of Denver, and HDR in Des Moines, to complete an engineering feasibility study and set up a framework to take the project forward into implementation.
-Learn more here.
+RDG partnered with McLaughlin Whitewater out of Denver and HDR in Des Moines, to complete an engineering feasibility study and set up a framework to take the project forward into implementation (learn more here).

 The Fleur Drive Dam, located on the Raccoon River, would be flooded.
 The in-river recreation would be moved downstream, to an area with more suitable adjacent land uses.
 Named the “Learn and Play” site, a person could take a boat out on the river and try their hand at recreating.
 The adjacent land provides opportunities for fishing, as well as a calmer fish passage, where a canoe could pass through the site.